Our products

 Can zarzuela be made with frozen fish?

-Yes, it works reasonably well because it's a stew with plenty of sauce that masks the somewhat softer texture of frozen fish.
+Yes, it works reasonably well because it's a stew with a rich sauce that masks the slightly softer texture of frozen fish.
 The most important thing is the sauce (sofrito + picada).
-Be sure to thaw the fish in the refrigerator and pat it dry before searing.
+Be sure to defrost the fish in the refrigerator and pat it dry before searing.

 What is the difference between zarzuela and suquet?

-Zarzuela is more festive: it contains multiple fish and shellfish, an elaborate sofrito, flambéed brandy, and an almond picada.
-Suquet is more humble: 1-2 fish, potato, lighter sofrito, and no brandy.
-Zarzuela is for celebration, suquet is for sailors.
+Zarzuela is more festive: it features multiple fish and seafood, an elaborate sofrito, flambéed brandy, and an almond picada.
+Suquet is more humble: 1-2 fish, potato, a lighter sofrito, and no brandy.
+Zarzuela is for celebrations, suquet is for sailors.

 How much does it cost to make a zarzuela?